-Features: Fall Colors — River/Creek — Views — Waterfall — Wildflowers — Wildlife
+Fall Colors · River/Creek · Views · Waterfall · Wildflowers · Wildlife

 The Buchanan Pass TH is at the west end of Camp Dick Campground.
 Limited parking is available.
 Experienced drivers with a high-clearance 4WD vehicle can continue 3.6 miles further to Middle Saint Vrain 4X4 TH.
 Open seasonally, this is a rough 4WD EXTREME road.
-The Buchanan Pass trail runs along the other side of the creek than does the 4WD road.
+The Buchanan Pass trail runs on the other side of the creek than the 4WD road.
 When on one, you'd never know the other is there.

 This trail is in a beautiful setting, running up the St. Vrain drainage.
-There are beautiful fall colors here in the fall.
+There are beautiful colors here in the fall.
 It's possible to encounter elk and moose along this trail, so keep an eye out.

 which, of course, will take you up to the glacier.
-Stay on the Buchanan Pass trail and it will cross the creek and head back down south.
-Note, the foot bridge over this creek was washed out the last time I was there.
+Stay on the Buchanan Pass Trail and it will cross the creek and head back down south.
+Note, the footbridge over this creek was washed out the last time I was there.

-Another mile or so and the trail intersects with the Red Deer Lake
+Another mile or so and the trail intersects with the Red Deer Lake Trail

-From the pass, ten miles of trail continues west on the other side of the continental divide and connects with the Cascade Trail
+From the pass, ten miles of trail continues west on the other side of the Continental Divide and connects with the Cascade Trail